Sanath1947/Happy_Birthday/README.md

 ## 🌐 Deployment

-The application is deployed using AWS Amplify for the frontend and AWS SAM for the backend services.
+The application is deployed using AWS Amplify for the frontend and backend services.
 The deployment process includes:

 1. Frontend deployment through AWS Amplify
-2. Backend services deployment using AWS SAM
+2. Backend services deployment using AWS Amplify
 3. Database setup in DynamoDB
 4. S3 bucket configuration for media storage
 5. CloudFront distribution setup